-Panasonic GH5 versus Sony RX10 IV
+Panasonic GH5 vs Sony RX10 IV

-The Panasonic Lumix DC-GH5 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in January 2017 and September 2017.
+The Panasonic Lumix DC-GH5 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in January 2017 and September 2017.
 The GH5 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on a Four Thirds (GH5) and an one-inch (RX10 IV) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Panasonic GH5 vs Sony RX10 IV

 The physical size and weight of the Panasonic GH5 and the Sony RX10 IV are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (8 percent) than the Panasonic GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the GH5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GH5 and their specifications in the Micro Four Thirds Lens Catalog.